 In this process, over too many months, he repeatedly spelled out “cruel and unusual punishment,” and wanted me to get a lawyer and a copy of the US Constitution.
 He was convinced he was being held against his will, which for all intents and purposes was true.
 He “whispered” to me on his alphabet card “T-H-E-Y-L-O-C-K-T-H-E-F-R-O-N-T-D-O-O-R, which was true, too.
 There was Alzheimer patients there on one wing; on his wing, he was the most alert, though the West Nile had made him half impatient kid, half still my too-fast, too-smart dad.
 Everyone but him went unvisited, lay unmoving, bound to tubes and unconsciousness.

 When I finally relented and brought him the Constitution, which in hindsight I should have just done the first time he asked, he took a quick look and tossed it aside.
-He always wanted to “keep options open,” and being released from his bodily imprisonment via legal means seemed an option to him — unless he read the document.
+He always wanted to “keep options open,” and being released from his bodily imprisonment via legal means seemed an option to him — until he read the document.
 Then he finally believed me: cruel, yes; unusual, yes; not punishment, though it feels like it.